-- If you are wanting to keep the coat long doing a reasonable brush out first is recommended.
+- If you want to keep the coat long doing a reasonable brush out first is recommended.

 - When there are mats in the coat that need to be removed.
 Washing a dog with mats will make the matting worst.
 The mats will absorb water and become tighter.

-- The coat is long and you are wanting to take a fair amount off the length.
+- The coat is long and you want to take a fair amount off the length.
 This will save time when blow-drying them.

 - In the case of a double-coated breed that has excessive undercoat or matting.